Kidney stones are a common problem around the world and their incidence appears to be increasing.

 - Eating foods rich in potassium helps prevent(29) kidney stones

-- Foods rich in potassium include bananas, avocado, watermelon, almonds, orange juice, blueberries and papaya
+- Foods rich in potassium include moringa, bananas, avocado, watermelon, almonds, orange juice, blueberries and papaya

 - Eating healthy foods rich in anti-inflammatory, omega-3 and vitamin C supports kidney health and reduces the occurrence of stones